 Common Roulette Strategies

-Roulette is the casino game that everyone knows how to play.
-A wheel, a ball and whether you win or lose it all down to luck.
+Roulette is the casino game that nearly every Canadian knows how to play.
+A wheel, a ball, and whether you win or lose it all down to luck.
 A beginner is as likely to win at roulette as a seasoned player, which is why playing the game is so popular with the newcomers at Refuel Casino.
 But even when the outcome is down to chance, you can still adopt a roulette strategy that will improve your experience and make your bankroll last longer.

-Online casinos typically want to maximise their edge, so they don’t usually offer players many tips.
+Online casinos typically want to maximize their edge, so they don’t usually offer players many tips.
 But at Refuel, we do things a little differently.
-What’s important to us is helping our guests have a great gaming experience.
-So here, we lift the lid on some of the most popular roulette systems that have been developed throughout the years.
+What’s important to us is helping all Canadian adults have a great gaming experience.
+So here, we lift the lid on the most popular roulette systems that have been developed throughout the years.

 Choose the optimum wheel

 Another piece of advice about your choice of table at Refuel Casino is to choose live dealer roulette over a fully automated game.
 As well as being more fun, it tends to take a little longer for each spin.
-From a roulette strategy point of view, that is never a bad thing.
+From a roulette strategy point of view, that is never a bad thing, as you spend your bankroll more slowly.

 Double it up with a Martingale